felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.17.2-dev.3 =
+= 1.17.2-dev.4 =

-(2017/11/05) Fixed an incorrect cache index name in the post cache clearing filter.
+(2017/11/06) Fixed an incorrect cache index name in the post cache clearing filter.
+Added a "Job Title" field in the Social and Search Optimization metabox (Pro version).

 = 1.17.1 =